Joe Girardi fired by Phillies, replaced by Rob Thomson

+PHILADELPHIA (AP)Joe Girardi was fired by the Philadelphia Phillies on Friday after his team’s terrible start, becoming the first major league manager to lose his job this season.

+Philadelphia said bench coach Rob Thomson will become interim manager for the rest of the season.

-Expected to contend for the NL East title, the Phillies are 22-29 and 12 games behind the first-place New York Mets.
-The Phillies entered Friday 5 1/2 games out of the second NL wild-card spot.
+Expected to contend for an NL East title, the Phillies are 22-29 and 12 games behind the first-place New York Mets.

-“Oh, I think we can make the playoffs.
-I think we’re in a position where we can battle back to do that.
-I do believe that,” president of baseball operations Dave Dombrowski said.
+”It has been a frustrating season for us up until this point, as we feel that our club has not played up to its capabilities,” Phillies president of baseball operations Dave Dombrowski said in a statement. ”While all of us share the responsibility for the shortcomings, I felt that a change was needed and that a new voice in the clubhouse would give us the best chance to turn things around.
+I believe we have a talented group that can get back on track, and I am confident that Rob, with his experience and familiarity with our club, is the right man to lead us going forward.”

 Girardi’s first year with Philadelphia was the pandemic-shortened 2020 season.
 The Phillies went 82-80 last year and he ends his tenure with a 132-141 record.
 Girardi managed the New York Yankees from 2008-17 and the Florida Marlins in 2006.